CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 * * how the security level established in the partner's information network is demonstrated, for example by means of an audit,
 * how security incidents should be reported to the partners,
 * how disputes about information handling are escalated,
-* how to get early warnings about potential security issues
+* how early warnings about potential security issues are exchanged,
 * which legal conditions are to be considered.

 In the event of security incidents or emergencies, the normal form of communication between the partners may be disrupted.
 It should be clarified whether in such cases the exchange of information should continue.
 If so, appropriate emergency plans should be developed together.